valohai/docs/source/quickstarts/quick-start-jupyter/index.rst

 The gizmo for the new execution will appear to the right.

+.. container:: alert alert-warning

+   **Open a Notebook from a previous execution**

+   Each of the colored gizmos on the right side of the page signify a single Valohai execution.
+You can click on any of the completed executions and select ``Notebook`` to launch the Notebook version that was used to run the execution.

+..

 8. Watch the results
 ~~~~~~~~~~~~~~~~~~~~

 .. thumbnail:: download.gif
    :alt: Get results back from Valohai

-Each of the colored gizmos on the right side of the page signify a single Valohai execution.
 You can click the `#1 > Notebook` button to download the finished notebook back to your local machine.

 9. Parameterize the notebook